Skip to content

 Reputational Damage

-Reputational damage is the harm done to an organisation’s reputation due to ethical, safety, product-quality or employee issues, as well as data leaks and cyber attacks.
+Reputational damage is the harm done to an organisation’s reputation due to ethical, safety, product-quality or employee issues, as well as data leaks and cyberattacks.
 Damage to reputation can result in lost revenue, increased costs, decreased shareholder value and loss of trust or confidence from customers, partners and other stakeholders.

 SecOps Intelligence